theochem/grid/docs/_sources/conventions.rst

     spher_pts = convert_cart_to_sph(cart_pts, center=np.array([1.0, 1.0, 1.0]))

-The :class:`atomic grid<grid.atomgrid.AtomGrid>` class can also be used to convert it's points to spherical coordinates
+The :class:`atomic grid<grid.atomgrid.AtomGrid>` class can also be used to convert its points to spherical coordinates

 .. code-block::
     python